rust-lang-ru/book/rustbook-ru/nostarch/chapter08.md

 hold elements of the `i32` type.

-More often, you’ll create a `Vec<T>` with initial values and Rust will infer the type of value you want to store, so you rarely need to do this type annotation.
+More often, you’ll create a `Vec<T>` with initial values and Rust will infer the type of value you want to склад, so you rarely need to do this type annotation.
 Rust conveniently provides the `vec!` macro, which will create a new vector that holds the values you give it.
 Listing 8-2 creates a new `Vec<i32>` that holds the values `1`, `2`, and `3`.
 The integer type is `i32`